ProGamerGov/dream-creator/README.md

 * `-layer`: The specific layer you wish to use.
 Default is set to `fc`.
 * `-extract_neuron`: If this flag is enabled, the center neuron will be extracted from each channel.
 * `-image_size`: A comma separated list of `<height>,<width>` to use for the output image.
 Default is set to `224,224`.
 * `-jitter`: The amount of image jitter to use for preprocessing.
-Default is `32`.
+Default is `16`.
 * `-fft_decorrelation`: Whether or not to use FFT spatial decorrelation.
 If enabled, a lower learning rate should be used.
 * `-color_decorrelation`: Whether or not to use color decorrelation.
 Optionally provide a comma separated list of values for the color correlation matrix.
+If no values are provided, an attempt to load a color correlation matrix from the model file will be made before defaulting to the ImageNet color correlation matrix.
 * `-random_scale`: Whether or not to use random scaling.
-Optionally provide a comma separated list of values for scales to be selected from.
+Optionally provide a comma separated list of values for scales to be randomly selected from.
+If no values are provided, then scales will be randomly selected from the following list: `1, 0.975, 1.025, 0.95, 1.05`.
+* `-random_rotation`: Whether or not to use random rotations.
+Optionally provide a comma separated list of degree values for rotations to be randomly selected from or a single value to use for randomly selecting degrees from `[-value, value]`.
+If no values are provided, then a range of `[-5, 5]` wil be used.
+* `-padding`: The amount of padding to use before random scaling and random rotations to prevent edge artifacts.
+The padding is then removed after the transforms.
+Default is set to `0` to disable it.

 **Processing options:**
 * `-batch_size`: How many channel visualization images to create in each batch.
 Default is `10`.